terraform-google-modules/terraform-google-vpc-service-controls/examples/scoped_example_with_egress_rule/README.md

-# Simple Example with Egress Rule
+# Scoped Example with Egress Rule

-This example illustrates how to use the `vpc-service-controls` module to configure an org policy, a regular perimeter and external storage buckets that can be access in it from inside read only via egress rule.
+This example illustrates how to use the `vpc-service-controls` module to configure a scoped org policy, a regular perimeter and external storage buckets that can be access in it from inside read only via egress rule.

 # Requirements